- There are many different types of abuse (physical, verbal/emotional/mental, sexual, financial.

 What is a healthy relationship?

-In healthy relationships, you and your friend or the person you’re dating feel good about yourselves and about each other.
-You do activities together such as going to movies, or hanging out with other friends, and you talk to one another about your feelings.
-These relationships can last a few weeks, a few months, or even many years.
+In healthy relationships, everyone should feel good about themselves.
+That include you, your friend, and/or your partner.
+You enjoying doing activities together such as going to movies, or hanging out with other friends, and you talk to one another about your feelings (instead of texting each other all the time).
+These relationships can last a few weeks, a few months, or even years.
 Healthy relationships should be fun for both people involved.

 Here is an example of good communication in a healthy relationship:

-“If a friend or the person I’m dating gets mad if I hang out with other people, what should I do?”
+“If a friend or the person I’m dating gets mad if I text, call, or hang out with other people, what should I do?”

 Be honest and stick to your decision.
-Tell your friend or partner that you like spending time with him or her, but that you also want to spend time with other friends and family.
+Tell your friend or partner that you like spending time with others, but that you also have friends and family that mean a lot to you that you also want to keep in touch with and hang out with.
 Whether you are in a close friendship or a dating relationship, it is important for both of you to stay involved with the activities and interests you enjoyed before you became close.
-In a healthy relationship, you both need time to hang out with other friends, as well as time for yourselves.
+In a healthy relationship, you both need time to keep in touch with and spend time with other friends, as well as time for yourselves.
 In a healthy relationship, your friend or partner will respect your choice to spend time with other friends.

 Sometimes a relationship can start out as healthy and become unhealthy over time.
 If you have a feeling that your relationship is unhealthy because you feel afraid, or pressured to do something that you don’t want to do, you are probably right!

 Not all unhealthy relationships are physically abusive.
-For example, other types of unhealthy relationships may be verbally, or emotionally abusive they can Abuse can involve both people being violent or abusive toward each other, or can involve only one person doing this to the other.
+For example, other types of unhealthy relationships may be verbally, emotionally, or financially abusive.
+Abuse can involve both people being violent or abusive toward each other, or can involve only one person doing this to the other.
 It’s important to understand that not all abuse is physical or violent.
 Take a look at this list of “warning signs” and see if these statements describe your relationship:

-- Is jealous or possessive of you-he or she gets angry when you talk or hang out with other friends, or people of the opposite sex and/or becomes jealous of the contacts you have with other people on social networks
+Your friend or your partner: Is jealous or possessive of you–they get angry when you text, call, or hang out with other friends, or people of the opposite gender and/or becomes jealous of the contacts you have with other people on social networks

 - Tries to boss or bully you, or tries to make all the decision or tells you what to do

-- Tells you what or what not to wear, who you can or can’t talk to, where you can or can’t go
+- Tells you what or what not to wear, who you can or can’t text or talk to, where you can or can’t go

-- Is violent with other people, gets in fights a lot, loses his/her temper a lot
+- Is violent with other people, gets in fights a lot, loses their temper a lot

 - Pressures you to have sex, or to do something sexual that you don’t want to do